ARIA-Funded-TREND/HMS/README.md

 ## Co⁴-MLP Variant

-The codebase can be easily adapted to reproduce results for Co4-MLP variant, which replaces attention entirely with a simple MLP applied to the modulated V tokens.
+The codebase can also reproduce the Co⁴-MLP variant, which replaces attention entirely with a simple MLP applied to the modulated V tokens.

 To run this configuration: